Avoid rip-off fees and exchange rates when sending currency abroad with our guide to international money transfers.

 The businesses that probably spring to your mind first when considering an international money transfer are the most expensive.

-High-street banks, Travelex and Western Union all find it very easy to get customers, so they don't bother with a low price.
-They can easily cost you an extra £600 than their less-known competitors on a transfer of £10,000.
+High-street banks, Travelex and Western Union all find it very easy to get customers, so they don't usually bother with a low price.

 Save money on international transfers with a broker

 There are a lot of companies that are cheaper middlemen for your transfer than banks.

 Some brokers now even settle their currency deals as peer-to-peer arrangements, where you exchange with other people and the broker takes a cut.
 This is putting strong downward pressure on exchange costs.